usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.1.
 Process Flow

-[Figure 4-1](#63aSec4-Figure1) outlines the basic flow for Identity Proofing and Enrollment, to include the corresponding sections with normative requirements.
+[Figure 4-1](#63aSec4-Figure1) outlines the basic flow for identity proofing and enrollment, to include the corresponding sections with normative requirements.

 <a name="63aSec4-Figure1"></a>